-Any municipal corporation may by action of its governing body authorize any of its funds which are not required for immediate expenditure, and which are in the custody of the Treasurer, to be invested by the Treasurer.
+The governing bodies of municipal corporations and federally qualified tribes must authorize the investment of its funds not required for immediate expenditure, that are in the custody of the Treasurer, to be invested by the Treasurer.
+As noted above, municipal corporations and federally qualified tribes must have an executed Investment Services Agreement with the Treasurer to become Pool Participants.

 - When not already authorized by statute or the governing bodies of the relevant municipal corporations, the Finance Committee authorizes the Treasurer to invest any remaining funds in accordance with this investment policy.

-The Treasurer shall be responsible for all transactions and shall establish a system of controls and procedures to regulate the activities of all staff in investment matters.
+The Treasurer is responsible for all transactions and shall establish a system of controls and procedures to regulate the activities of all staff in investment matters.
 The Treasurer shall recommend policy changes, as appropriate, to the Finance Committee and shall be charged with implementing such policy and subsequent policy changes in a timely, prudent, and effective manner.

-To “ensure effective cash management of public funds,” (RCW 43.08.015) the Treasurer may designate investment officers who will have the authority to perform the duties of the Treasurer.
+To ensure effective cash management of public funds, the Treasurer may designate investment officers who will have the authority to perform the duties of the Treasurer.

-6. Objective
+6. Objectives

-The primary objectives, in priority order, of investment activities shall be:
+Primary investment activity objectives, in priority order, are:

-1. Safety: Safety of principal is the foremost objective of the Portfolio.
+1. Safety: Safety of principal is the foremost objective of the portfolio.
 This objective seeks assurance that principal losses are minimized, whether from securities default, broker/dealer default, or erosion of market value.
-To attain this objective, diversification is required in order that potential losses on individual securities do not exceed the income generated from the remainder of the portfolio.
+To attain this objective, diversification is required so potential losses on individual securities do not exceed the income generated from the remainder of the portfolio.

-2. Liquidity: The portfolio shall remain sufficiently liquid to enable Participants to meet their needs for funds to pay their operating expenses and capital purchases that should be reasonably anticipated.
+2. Liquidity: The portfolio shall be structured to timely meet expected cash outflow needs and associated obligations which might be reasonably anticipated.
+This objective will be achieved by matching investment maturities with forecasted cash outflows and maintaining an additional liquidity buffer for unexpected liabilities.

 3. Return on Investment: The portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles, taking into account the investment risk constraints and the cash flow requirements of the Participants.